Pastoral Care

 1. All aspects of pastoral care entail a whole school involvement.

-2. Key Stage Leaders and Tutors are responsible for the students in their House according to the job specification given to them by the Headteacher.
+2. Heads of Year and Tutors are responsible for the students according to the job specification given to them by the Headteacher.

-3. From year 7, as far as is practical, students will retain the same tutor though to year 11.
+3. From year 7, as far as is practical, students will retain the same Form Tutor though to year 11.

-4. Tutors are responsible for attending meetings within their own House and are closely involved in the academic monitoring and mentoring of students in their tutor group as well as accepting responsibility for their pastoral care as directed by their House Leader.
+4. Tutors are responsible for attending meetings within their own House and are closely involved in the academic monitoring and mentoring of students in their tutor group as well as accepting responsibility for their pastoral care as directed by their pastoral leader.

-5. Tutors register students in their tutor group at the beginning of each morning, they monitor attendance and punctuality, drawing any problems or concerns to the attention of their House Leader.
+5. Tutors register students in their tutor group at the beginning of each morning, they monitor attendance and punctuality, drawing any problems or concerns to the attention of the relevant Head of Year.

 6. Tutor time is set aside each week to discuss specific themes, challenge inappropriate attitudes and mentor students.
-Accelerated Reader, British Values, In the News and Celebration Friday are covered throughout the week.
+DEAR time (Drop Everything And Read), Votes For Schools, British Values, Tutor Time Takeaway's and Celebration are covered throughout the week.

 8. Links with parents are seen as a positive strength in the pastoral development of pupils.
-Communication with parents includes a weekly newsletter, prospectus, induction evenings, parents evenings, formal interviews and general emails for specific information giving.
+Communication with parents includes a weekly newsletter, transition and induction evenings, parents evenings, formal meetings and general emails for specific information giving.

 9. Students are encouraged to participate in a wide range of social and educational activities, including residential experiences, foreign travel, clubs, teams, sporting and musical and theatrical activities and excursions.